-With an in-house team, your IT support is also limited by the limits to their skill and knowledge.
+With an in-house team, your IT support is also limited by the limits of their skill and knowledge.
 And while you can invest in skills and training, that’s an ongoing expense on top of salaries that you may not be able to afford.
 And of course, if they leave, you have the headache of trying to replace them.

-On the other hand, outsourcing your IT support can be extremely beneficial in a number of ways – arguably the most of important of which is time and space to focus on building your business without tech problems.
+On the other hand, outsourcing your IT support can be extremely beneficial in a number of ways – arguably the most important of which is the time and space to focus on building your business without tech problems.

 An MSP worth it’s salt will take care of the daily running of your IT and any fixes that need doing or small problems that arise.
 That means your systems and process will run smoothly and things like your cybersecurity and data are well taken care of.
 Within that remit, you can expect responsive service and a scale of command for bigger problems.